-The student will participate in this weekly 3 hour laboratory course to enhance nursing skills learned in concurrent Intermediate Medical-Surgical and Psychiatric Mental Health Nursing theory and clinical courses. knowledge and skills.
+The student will participate in this weekly 3 hour laboratory course to enhance nursing skills learned in concurrent Intermediate Medical-Surgical and Psychiatric Mental Health Nursing theory and clinical courses.

-NURSING 329A Role Transition LVN to RN (When Available) 1 UNIT
+NURSING 329 Role Transition LVN to RN (When Available) 2 UNITS

-The Licensed Vocational Nurse will develop necessary skills to make a successful transition to the role of RN student to pursue an RN license.
+This course is offered in two modules: NURSING 329 A AND B. The Licensed Vocational Nurse will develop necessary skills to make a successful transition to the role of RN student to pursue an RN license.
 The student will develop and implement skills sets that include role transition, learning styles, dosage calculations, heart, lung and bowel assessment. styles, dose calculations, heart, lung and bowel assessment.